cryotools/cosipy/README.md

 ```
 python COSIPY.py
 ```
 in the root folder of the source code.
-The example execute the model run for January 2009 and should take less than 10 minutes (approx 3 minutes).
+The example execute the model run for January 2009 and should take less than 10 minutes (approx 3 minutes or 1 minute with 4 cores).
 ## Evaluation

 ## Restart